Overview of Colon Cancer and Rectal Cancer

+Cancer that begins in the colon is called colon cancer, and cancer that begins in the rectum is called rectal cancer.
+Cancer that starts in either of these organs may also be called colorectal cancer.
 In the United States, colorectal cancer is the fourth most common cancer in men, after skin, prostate, and lung cancer.
-It is also the fourth most common cancer in women, after skin, breast, and lung cancer.
+It is also the fourth most common cancer in women, after skin, lung and breast cancer.

-Visit the National Cancer Institute to find more information about colorectal cancer treatment or ask your cancer care team questions about your individual situation.
+Visit the National Cancer Institute where this information and more can be found about Colorectal Cancer or ask your Compass Oncology cancer care team questions about your individual situation.